Miguel-Ferreira-hub/Group-Design-Project/README.md

 Data such as position, velocity, acceleration, state, and controller response are recorded via an on-board SD card.
 The Arduino microcontroller can interface with a laptop through a TCP connection allowing for live state updates, emergency commands and initial ignition of the rocket motor from a remote location.
 This capability allows for rapid sub-system testing, iteration and prototyping as well as functional use during launch.

 # Repository Overview
+Data - Contains data from launches and sub-system tests Flight Software - Contains iterations and versions of the flight software PID Simulations - Contains controller tuning, simulations and validation of control systems implementation State Detection Tests - Contains state detection logic and tests involving simulated data Thrust Vector Control (TVC) - Contains scripts related to TVC such as geometric relations between the actuator inputs and real vectored angles as well as actuator tuning
+WiFi - Contains files related to establishing a TCP connection between the laptop and rocket flight software